dougeby/IntuneDocs/InTuneDocs/DeployUse/Configure-Intune-certificate-profiles.md

 		`CN={{UserName}},E={{EmailAddress}},OU=Mobile,O=Finance Group,L=Redmond,ST=Washington,C=US`

 		In this example, the admin created a subject name format that, in addition to the `CN` and `E` variables, uses strings for Organizational Unit, Organization, Location, State, and Country values.
-Supported strings are listed in the topic [CertStrToName function](https://msdn.microsoft.com/en-us/library/windows/desktop/aa377160.aspx).
+[CertStrToName function](https://msdn.microsoft.com/en-us/library/windows/desktop/aa377160.aspx) lists supported strings.
 4. Choose **Save Policy**.

-The new policy is shown in the **Policy** workspace, and you can deploy it.
+The new policy is shown in the **Policy** workspace.
+Now you can deploy it.

 ## **Task 3**: Create SCEP or .PFX certificate profiles
 After you create a Trusted CA certificate profile, create SCEP or .PFX certificate profiles for each platform you want to use.
 When you create an SCEP certificate profile, you must specify a Trusted certificate profile for that same platform.
 This links the two certificate profiles, but you still must deploy each profile separately.